 Is it bad luck or am I applying to the wrong jobs?

 Overqualified, underqualified, or “just right”?
-Compare your resume to a job description and determine if the employer would view you as a good fit.
+Compare your resume to a job description and determine if the employer will think you are a good fit.
 Employers look for candidates who can hit the ground running in a new job.
 At the same time, employers don’t like hiring new employees they feel are overqualified and who may be using the job as a placeholder until something better comes along.

 Remember, hiring the wrong candidate is costly for employers.
 They invest time and dollars to recruit and train new employees with the expectation that these employees will add value to the team and stay long enough to be worth the investment.